 – Avoid contact with others (e.g., handshakes, hugs).

 – Avoid touching surfaces that may have been touched by others when possible.

 – Avoid gathering when entering and exiting the facility.
 Everyone should only enter and exit designated areas.

 – Follow any posted signage regarding social distancing practices.

 V. Follow the Proper Path Through the Building: Enter Through the Correct Doors Outside and in the Sanctuary, Follow the Flow of Traffic, and Follow the Usher to Your Assigned Seat

 Members should enter the building through the right-most building door.
-Pathways have been designated for safe passage through the Weisberg Lobby and Eisenberg-Forbes Reception Lounge to the right-most entry door to the sanctuary, which is marked “enter only” and remains open.
-Members should proceed to an allowable, marked seat through the right-most aisle.
-Ushers will assist in identifying appropriate seats for each family.
+Pathways have been designated for safe passage through the Eisenberg-Forbes Reception Lobby to the right-most entry door to the sanctuary, which is marked “enter only” and remains open.
+Members should proceed to an allowable seat marked with a green sticker through the right-most aisle.
 The coat room and drinking fountains are closed until further notice.

 VI.
 Pick Up a Siddur and Chumash From the Table on the Way Inside, and Deposit it at the Other Table Near the Exit.